kyma-project/test-infra/docs/prow/prow-secrets-management.md

 ```
 ### Create a key in the key ring

-Create a key for encrypting your private key.
+Create a key to encrypt your private key.

 ```
 gcloud kms keys create $ENCRYPTION_KEY_NAME --location $LOCATION \